Vedantvijayhumbe/SequriQuest/CONTRIBUTING.md

 ## Development Environment Setup

 1. **Fork the Repository:**
-   - Click the "Fork" button at the top-right of the repository page to create your copy of SEQURIQUEST_.
+   - Click the "Fork" button at the top-right of the repository page to create your copy of SEQURIQUEST.

 2. **Clone Your Fork:**
    ```bash